ccswbs/UoGd7-Training/features/howto-page.md

 4. You can compare revisions by selecting what versions you would like to compare by the circle select options.
 Then select the "Compare" button.

 ## Deleting a Page
-A basic page can be deleted in two ways.

-**/!\ Note**: if the page is a parent item in a menu for other pages, the page will be deleted but not removed from the menu structure.
+**/!\ Note**: If the page is a parent item in a menu for other pages, the page will be deleted but not removed from the menu structure.
 Therefore, if selected, the user will encounter a [404 Error](../basicbeginner.md#common-web-errors).

 1. Select "Find Content" on the Administration Bar.
 2. Find the page you would like to delete. **!IMPORTANT!**:Ensure that the page selected is the page you would like to delete.)